2012 BMW 5-Series Performance

 Optional upgrades, such as the Sport package’s larger wheels, and the Dynamic Handling package’s adjustable shocks and struts, make the new 5-Series one of the most athletic cars in its class.
-But this won’t fix all of the 5-series’ foibles.
-Reviewers are also divided on the 5-Series’ electric power steering system.
+Reviewers are divided on the 5-Series’ electric power steering system.
 Some say that the system is among the best available, while others counter that it lacks the feel and on-road connection of conventional steering systems.

 - "The sound is unmistakably four-cylinder, just with all the bad bits removed.
 It sounds throaty, purposeful, and completely and totally in line with what the buyer of a base-model BMW 5-series would expect." -- Automobile Magazine (BMW 528i)